yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     The application will eventually require a re-write to take advantage of the advanced features available in Azure.
 This could be done once the application was in Azure.

     To be able to achieve the SLA provided in Azure, the disks used for the VM must be premium storage disks.
 There is a limitation on Azure premium storage accounts such that they only support LRS.
 As such a mechanism to copy the blob across to another region needs to be setup.
+This can be achieved with Site Recovery disaster recovery solution.
 A backup of the VM will also need to be scheduled.

     Resilient benefits:

     -   Single instance VM now supported with a 99.9 percent SLA
     -   Premium storage account must be used and replicated across to another storage account
+    -   Replication to secondary region will secure this application over and above LRS

 6. Provide Contoso with documentation concerning service limitations, quotas, subscription limits.